Asbestos removal

 If you have concerns about the way someone is dealing with asbestos, please go to our Report It form and let us know so we can follow up immediately.
 You can always obtain further information via our Public Health page.

-Ancillary Accommodation (Granny Flat)
+Ancillary Dwelling (Granny Flat)

 Requirements differ depending on property zoning.
 You can check your property zoning with our Online Mapping tool.